mco-gh/mco.dev/content/post/puzzles/cathat.md

 <!--more-->

-It's easier if you use grab a pencil and paper to keep things straight.
+It's easier if you use a pencil and paper to keep things straight.
 If you don't get it right away, take a break and come back to it later.
-I guarantee you'll enjoy it way more if you solve it for yourself.

 <br>